chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - But now he's as pale as a ghost.
 He's straight out of a nightmare.
 - Nightmare?
 - Master Bread.
 Surely there's something else we can do?
-- Hmm got it.
+- Hmm... got it.
 Wilk, go get me some fishnet stockings.
 - Okay.
-- Oh this stuff worked.
+- Oh.
+This stuff worked.
 I don't feel slippery anymore.
 - See how easy that was told you.
 - But uh.
 But...
 The love scene...
 What am I supposed to do in one of those?
-- Oh.
 - There.
 No slip.
 - But sir.
 We shouldn't have to cover up his face you know.
-He looks like a cheap burglar.
+He looks like a chip burglar.
 - I don't want to cover up my face.
 Flaunted if you got it is what they say.
 Isn't there something else we can do?
 - Hmm I thought that would work.
 Ah yes.
 Wilk, go fix the honey jar from the third shelf.
-- Uh honey?
+- Uh.. honey?
 If you say so.
 * * *
 - Wow.
 - Master, That's so cool.
 Plus, he's got a nice tan now.